Wilhelm Hausenstein: In Nazi Germany

 From 1934 to 1943 Hausenstein was responsible for the literature sheet and the women's supplement of the Frankfurter Zeitung.
-On November 24, 1936, he was expelled from the Reich Literature Chamber and was no longer allowed to publish books, vcause he had refused to designate modern works as degenerate art and to remove the names of Jewish artists from his art history.
+On November 24, 1936, he was expelled from the Reich Literature Chamber and was no longer allowed to publish books, because he had refused to designate modern works as degenerate art and to remove the names of Jewish artists from his art history.
 In 1943 he was also expelled from the Reich Press Chamber.
 As a result, he lost his job at the Frankfurter Zeitung (shortly before it had to cease publication) and was henceforth subject to a ban on all journalistic work.
 Hausenstein concentrated on his autobiography Lux Perpetua and prepared other books, constantly in fear that his wife Margot would get rounded up by the Nazi regime.

 Post WW2 and later life

 After the end of the war, the US occupying power offered him the position of editor-in-chief of the Süddeutsche Zeitung in 1945; Hausenstein declined the offer because of his failing health and his literary plans.

 In 1949 he founded the Deutsche Akademie für Sprache und Dichtung with 48 other writers.

 In 1950, at the personal request of Konrad Adenauer, he went to Paris as Consul General of the newly founded Federal Republic.
 He then became chargé d'affaires and finally first ambassador of the Federal Republic of Germany in France.
 In early 1955, Hausenstein retired; his successor was Vollrath von Maltzan.